Rosa-Kang/flymango/README.md

 #### Flymango is a web application where users can share their good memories from their trips and search for the next destination.

+#### In this app, I have implemented the folder effective folder structure as well as the Redux to handle/sore the state of the data.
 ---

 <details open="open"><summary><h2 style="display: inline-block">Table of Contents</h2></summary>